jlikhuva/blog/README.md

 - [ ] Life, Logic, and Information
 - [ ]  [On the Immaturity of Biology: A Historical Perspective](posts/biology_immature.md)
 - [ ]  Gene Delivery into Cells and Tissues
-- [ ] Network Structure from Rich but Noisy Data
 - [ ] Current Best Practices in scRNAseq Analysis
 - [ ] RNA Velocity of Single Cells
-- [ ] Laplacian Dynamics on General Graphs
 - [ ]  [Systems Biology of Neuro-degenerative Diseases](posts/systems_biology.md)
 - [ ]  [Models in Biology: Perspectives from Gunawardena et. al](posts/models.md)
 - [ ]  [System Level Diseases: A Framework for Understanding Complex Diseases](posts/system_level.md)